simonccc/kopsrox/README.md

 `./kopsrox.py cluster info`

 # commands

 ## image
 ### create
 - downloads the image file defined in `koprox.ini` as `up_image_url` under the `[proxmox]` section
 - patches it ( installs packages qagent + nfs client)
+- imports the disk using qm
 - installs k3s
 ### destroy
 - deletes the existing image template
 - delete the .img file manually if you want a fresh download of the upstream image
+### info
+- prints info about image file

 ## cluster
 ### create
 - creates and updates a cluster - use this to setup a fresh cluster
+- exports kubeconfig
 - checks for existing master and then runs update
 ### update
-- updates cluster state per config
-- adds or deletes nodes
+- adds or deletes workers/masters per `kopsrox.ini`
 ### info
 - displays cluster info
--- shows a list of vms, ids, hostnames and ips
--- shows kubectl get nodes
+-- shows a list of ids, hostnames and ips the host they are running on -- shows kubectl get nodes
 ### kubectl
 - run kubectl commands